GraphicalDot/SawtoothClient/README.md

     derived from the random indexs generated from BOB's mnemonic.

 Store Mnemonic
+    The user creates an account with email, phone and password A new mnemonic will be genrated for the user and A scrypt key will be generated from the password, Double encryption of the user mnemonic will be done and the salts used will be stored in the database,
+    The encrypted mnemonic will be stored in the database, and can only be encrypted if the user would provide the right password

     THe user if wants to share his Mnemonic starts by making a ping /share_mnemonic api.
     The two args which will be accepted are :
-        Email_list: list of email ids of the users who are already registred on the platform minimum required: Mimimum of users who when activated, Mnemmonic can be rev=covered from their share
+        receive_addresses_list: list of email ids of the users who are already registred on the platform minimum required: Mimimum of users who when activated, Mnemmonic can be rev=covered from their share